decentraland/adr/content/ADR-316-wearable-spring-bones.md

 ## Abstract

 This ADR defines the standard for embedding spring bone physics parameters in Decentraland wearable `.gltf` model files using a glTF vendor extension.
 Spring bones are extra bones — not part of the base avatar armature — whose transforms are driven by a physics simulation rather than animation clips, enabling hair, earrings, capes, belts, and similar wearable elements to move dynamically in response to avatar locomotion and gravity.
 A spring root bone is identified by a node name containing `springbone` (case-insensitive) combined with the presence of the `DCL_spring_bone_joint` extension in its glTF node `extensions` field.
 All descendant bones of a root automatically form its spring chain.
 The parameter set mirrors the VRM `VRMC_springBone` convention.
-Basic collider support via `hitRadius` is defined for future use; collision logic is out of scope for this version.
+Colliders are out of scope for this version.

 ## Context, Reach & Prioritization